zeraholladay/clsr/README.md

 ---

 ### `APPLY`
-Applies a closure to a sequence of argument values by evaluating its body in a new stack frame, with each argument bound to the corresponding parameter.
+Applies a closure to a sequence of argument values by evaluating its body in a new *stack frame*, with each argument bound to the corresponding parameter.

 A consumer + producer instruction: